tuneinsight/lattigo/multiparty/README.md

     1. having each party $j$ send $S_j(\alpha_i)$ to party $i$ (via a **private** channel),
     2. having party $i$ compute $S(\alpha_i) = \sum^N_{j=1} S_j(\alpha_i)$.
-- The above protocol is a single-round protocol, and state each party has to keep is then a single ring element $S(\alpha_i)$.
+- The above protocol is a single-round protocol, and the state each party has to keep is then a single ring element $S(\alpha_i)$.
 - When instantiated as above, the $t$-out-of- $N$-threshold scheme consists in a direct **extension** of the $N$-out-of- $N$-threshold scheme where: